gardnerdickson/precariousness/README.md

 ## Running Locally

+The game server relies on Redis to save game state and route websocket messages and expects two environment variables to be present in order to connect to it: `REDIS_HOST` and `REDIS_PORT`.

 The data for a game is provided to the server via a JSON file that adheres to the [JSON Schema](https://json-schema.org/) located at [server/game_schema.json](server/game_schema.json).

 A (fairly) minimal example of a game file: